 All Just a Dream: In "Nemesis", Chakotay was being brainwashed to hate the Kadrin through a simulation that depicted them as monsters.
 Everything that happened from his viewpoint, until Tuvok found him, never did.

-Subverted in "Nemesis".
-The Kadrin are a monstrous race who look like beasts (and are constantly called that), have threatening voices, and are engaging in a genocidal war against the human Vori.
+In the episode "Nemesis", the Kradin are a monstrous race who look like and are referred to as merciless beasts, have threatening voices, and are engaging in a genocidal war against the human Vori and desecrating their graves.
 Chakotay crash lands on the planet, and after witnessing all their atrocities, joins the Vori Defenders' cause.
-He had actually been captured and brainwashed by the Vori to believe this, so they could recruit him as a soldier; none of the events were actually real.
-The Kadrin are in fact the good guys, and helped the Voyager crew to find him.
-When Chakotay meets with the friendly Kadrin ambassador, he can't shake the hatred that he developed for them.
+Subverted, since he had actually been captured and brainwashed by the Vori so they could recruit him as a soldier.
+The Kradin are in fact the good guys, and helped the Voyager crew to rescue him from the warzone.
+When Chakotay meets with the friendly Kradin ambassador, he can't shake the hatred that he developed for them.

 And I Must Scream: In the early episodes, the Doctor couldn't shut off his own program.
 This annoyed him when people would just leave the room without deactivating him.
 In one instance, he specifically requests that, should the crew choose to abandon the ship for any reason, they take the time to shut him off before they leave.
 If they didn't, he'd be stuck in Sickbay until power failed, completely alone.